mreider/pm415/README.md

 PM415 is an open source agile product management tool for product managers, and stakeholders, to strategize, prioritize, and implement agile software initiatives.

 The project is a work in progress.
 We expect to be finished sometime in 2018.
-You can read the original specification[here](https://docs.google.com/document/d/1qzyaIZrmZrHYXqvUXQiCPW2eyldHfv0tzkH92gdFEgQ/edit).
+You can read the original specification [here](https://docs.google.com/document/d/1qzyaIZrmZrHYXqvUXQiCPW2eyldHfv0tzkH92gdFEgQ/edit).

 ## Installation